How effective are Fertility Awareness-Based Methods (“FABMs”) for preventing pregnancy?

 August 15, 2018

 The most comprehensive look to date at this question has just been published in Obstetrics & Gynecology, the official publication of the American College of Obstetricians and Gynecologists.
-Dr. Rachel Urrutia, Assistant Professor in the Department of Obstetrics and Gynecology at UNC Chapel Hill and a clinician at Reply Ob/Gyn & Fertility, is lead author of the landmark study, “Effectiveness of Fertility Awareness-Based Methods for Pregnancy Prevention: A Systematic Review.”
+Dr. Rachel Urrutia, Assistant Professor in the Department of Obstetrics and Gynecology at UNC Chapel Hill and a clinician at Reply Ob/Gyn & Fertility, is lead author of the landmark study, “Effectiveness of Fertility Awareness-Based Methods for Pregnancy Prevention: A Systematic Review” (click here to download a PDF of the full study).

 Key findings of the systematic review include: